 Boehringer Ingelheim will review the effectiveness of due diligence measures both in its own business area as well as in its external supply chains on an annual and ad hoc basis.
-Boehringer Ingelheim will continue to improve the measurement of effectiveness and will use the findings to continuously develop its approach to respecting human rights.
+In 2024, Boehringer Ingelheim launched a pilot project to further enhance the effectiveness review of our due diligence measures and developed initial concepts.
+This enhancement is done by considering international best practice standards.
+The pilot will be continued in 2025 to verify the most suitable concept with relevant stakeholders.
+Boehringer Ingelheim is committed to continuously refining its effectiveness measurements.
+The insights gained from these measurements are used to constantly improve our approach to respecting human rights.